Obihiro Station: Limited express services

 The fastest journey time between Sapporo and Obihiro is approximately 2 hours and 25 minutes by the Ōzora.

 Station layout

 The station consists of two elevated island platforms serving four tracks.
+Platforms 1/2 and 3/4 are not connected, and are accessed separately from opposing sets of ticket gates.

 Facilities

 The station has a "Midori no Madoguchi" staffed ticket office and also a Twinkle Plaza travel agency.
 The Kitaca farecard cannot be used at this station.

 History

 Obihiro Station opened on 21 October 1905.

 The station once served as the terminus of the Hiroo Line and the Shihiro Line.
 Both of these lines closed for service in February and March 1987 respectively owing to the JNR reconstruction act.

 With the privatization of JNR on 1 April 1987, the station came under the control of JR Hokkaido.